theandrew168/bronzebeard/docs/README.md

 ```

 Alignment is important when mixing instructions and data into the same binary (which happens quite often).
-According to the RISC-V spec, instructions MUST be aligned to a 32-bit (4 byte) boundary.
+According to the RISC-V spec, instructions MUST be aligned to a 32-bit (4 byte) boundary unless the CPU supports the "C" Standard Extension for Compressed Instructions (in which case the alignment requirement is relaxed to a 16-bit (2 byte) boundary).
-Otherwise, errors will arise.

-For example, the following code is invalid because the instruction is not on a 32-bit boundary (it is only on an 8-bit boundary):
+For example, the following code is invalid (on an RV32IMAC device) because the instruction is not on a 16-bit boundary (it is only on an 8-bit boundary):
 ```
 bytes 0x42  # occupies 1 byte
 addi zero, zero, 0  # misaligned :(
 ```

-To fix this, we need to tell the assembler to ensure that the binary is aligned to 32 bits (4 bytes) before proceeding:
+To fix this, we need to tell the assembler to ensure that the binary is aligned to 16 bits (2 bytes) before proceeding:
 ```
 bytes 0x42  # occupies 1 byte
-align 4  # will pad the binary with 3 0x00 bytes
+align 2  # will pad the binary with 1 0x00 byte
 addi zero, zero, 0  # aligned :)
 ```